Phone: (703) 993-1747

 George Mason University

 Fairfax, VA 22030

-Dr. Sarah A. Nagro earned her doctorate in Special Education from Johns Hopkins University and is currently an associate professor at George Mason University in the Graduate School of Education Division of Special Education and Disability Research.
+Dr. Sarah A. Nagro earned her doctorate in Special Education from Johns Hopkins University and is currently an associate professor at George Mason University in the School of Education Division of Special Education and Disability Research.
 Her research focuses on determining best practices for teacher education in special education.
-Specifically, she focuses on understanding effective approaches to preparing profession-ready teachers through meaningful field-based experiences that emphasize reflection, self-evaluation, and professional buy-in using video-based activities.
-Sarah is interested in understanding how to help teacher candidates and novice teachers find success when educating students with disabilities with the goal of retaining high quality professionals.
+Specifically, she focuses on understanding effective approaches to preparing profession-ready teachers through experiential learning that emphasize reflective practice.
+Sarah is interested in understanding how to help teacher candidates and novice teachers find success when educating students with disabilities in inclusive classrooms with the goal of retaining high quality professionals.
+Sarah explores how to lead change in education through policy initiatives at the federal, state, and local level.

-She has facilitated over 50 conference presentations and authored or co-authored 16 peer-reviewed (published or in press) manuscripts in the areas of reflective practice, field experience, and teacher education in professional journals such as The Journal of Special Education, Remedial and Special Education, Teaching Exceptional Children, Intervention in School and Clinic, and Teacher Education and Special Education.
-Dr. Nagro is an Executive Board Member for the Teacher Education Division (TED) of the Council for Exceptional Children (CEC) and currently serves as an editorial board member for the Journal of Teacher Education and Special Education.
+Leadership and Honors.
+Dr. Nagro is an Executive Board Member for the Teacher Education Division (TED) of the Council for Exceptional Children (CEC) and Higher Education Consortium for Special Education (HECSE).
 She received the Quantitative Research Award (2015) from Kaleidoscope at the CEC Annual Conference, TED’s Dissertation Award (2015), the Outstanding Student Research Award (2016) from the Special Education Research SIG of the American Educational Research Association (AERA), and the Outstanding Dissertation Award (2017) from the American Association for Colleges of Teacher Education (AACTE).
 Most recently, Sarah received the TED Early Career Publication Award (2019).

 - Language Development and Reading (EDSE 403)